bast/dirac-meeting-2017/composable-libraries.md

 ---

-## Motivation: create tools, not toys
+## Motivation: create tools for the QC community

-But there is nothing wrong with toys or other motivations!

 Most of my action is now on [GitHub](https://github.com/bast).